Skip to Content

 A variation of this game is Do This, Do That.

-Standing in front of your child, perform certain actions by saying either “do this” or “do that.”
+Standing in front of children, perform certain actions by saying either “do this” or “do that.”
 For example, you could tap your head, clap your hands or do a jump.

-When you say “do this” your child must do the action, but when you say “do that” they must stand still.
+When you say “do this” your kids must do the action, but when you say “do that” they must stand still.

 Children love this game and often giggle their way through it.
 It takes a lot of concentration to not move and first listen to whether they should perform the action or not.